xyyandxyy/IDForge/README.md

 We provide two versions of the IDForge dataset.

-* IDForge v1 is the original files, consisting of the mp4 files for each video.
+* `IDForge v1` is the original version, consisting of videos in .mp4 format for each type of forgery.

-* IDForge v2  is the dataset used in our paper, where each video retains 16 frames (sampled in 4 groups with equal intervals, 4 frames per group), audio files, and extracted text.
+* `IDForge v2`  is the version used in our paper, where each preprocessed video retains 16 frames (sampled in 4 groups at equal intervals, 4 frames per group), audio files, and extracted text.

-  >  The IDForge v2 builds on the IDForge v1 by adding compression and super-resolution operations to simulate real-world conditions.
+  >  The `IDForge v2` builds on the `IDForge v1` by adding compression and super-resolution operations to simulate real-world conditions.

 ### IDForge v1

-There are two parts in IDForge v1:
+There are two parts in `IDForge v1`:

 * `main`: main part of the dataset, containing 11 types of data.